-A resting nerve cell is not being stimulated to send a nerve impulse.
-Under resting conditions, nongated (always open) channels determine the membrane permeability to sodium and potassium ions.
+A resting nerve cell is not being stimulated to send an impulse.
+Under resting conditions, non-gated (always open) channels determine the membrane permeability to sodium and potassium ions.

-Sodium and potassium ions follow the laws of diffusion described in chapter 3 (pp. 90 and 92) and show a net movement from areas of high concentration to areas of low concentration across a membrane as their permeabilities permit.
+Sodium and potassium ions follow the laws of diffusion described in chapter 3 (pp. 100 and 101) and show a net movement from areas of high concentration to areas of low concentration across a membrane as their permeabilities permit.
 The resting cell membrane is only slightly permeable to these ions, but the membrane is more permeable to potassium ions than to sodium ions (fig. 10.14a).
-Also, the cytoplasm of these cells has many negatively charged ions (anions) which include phosphate (PO_4^{-2}), sulfate (SO_4^{-2}), and proteins, that are synthesized inside the cell and cannot diffuse through cell membranes.
+Also, the cytoplasm of these cells has many negatively charged ions (anions), which include phosphate (PO_4^{-2}), sulfate (SO_4^{-2}), and proteins, that are synthesized inside the cell and cannot diffuse through cell membranes.

 If we consider a hypothetical neuron, before a membrane potential has been established, we would expect potassium to diffuse out of the cell more rapidly than sodium could diffuse in.
 This means that every millisecond (as the membrane potential is being established in our hypothetical cell), a few more positive ions leave the cell than enter it (fig. 10.14a).
-As a result, the outside of the membrane gains a slight surplus of positive charges, and the inside reflects a surplus of the impermeant negatively charged ions.
-This creates a separation of positive and negative electrical charges between the inside and outside surfaces of the cell membrane (fig. 10.14b).
+As a result, the outside of the membrane gains charges between the inside and outside surfaces of the cell membrane (fig. 10.14b).
 All this time, the cell continues to expend metabolic energy in the form of ATP to actively transport sodium and potassium ions in opposite directions, thus maintaining the concentration gradients for those ions responsible for their diffusion in the first place.
+The difference in electrical charge between two points is measured in units called volts.
+It is called a potential differ-High Na+ ence because it represents stored electrical energy that can be Low Na+ Impermeant negative ions High K4 Cell body Axon Axon terminal Low K+ (a) If we imagine a cell before the membrane potential is established, concentration gradients are such that diffusion of potassium ions out of the cell exceeds diffusion of sodium ions into the cell, causing a net loss of positive charge from the cell. -70 mV (b) The net loss of positive charges from the inside of the cell has left the inside of the cell membrane slightly negative compared to the outside of the membrane, which is left slightly positive.
+This difference (an electrical "potential difference") is measured as -70 millivolts (mV) in a typical neuron, and is called the resting membrane potential.
+High Na Low K+ -70 mV FIGURE 10.14 The resting potential. (a) Conditions that